The Wolf House: Production

-For its production, it received support from several projects including the Chile Fund for Film Project Development and the FONDART from the National Council of Culture and the Arts.
+The film received production support from several projects, including the Chile Fund for Film Project Development and the FONDART from the National Council of Culture and the Arts.

 It took five years to develop the film in the workshop with animators independently.
-It incorporates both drawn and stop motion animation; the former for opening and ending scene, while the latter using various objects into different forms entirely such as clay, paint, papier-mâché, and puppets, similar to the previous short films created by León and Cociña.
-It also utilizes a single/shot sequence in order to appear like a one-shot film (except for the live-action metafictional opening scene).
+It incorporates both drawn and stop motion animation; the former is used in the for opening and closing scenes, while the rest of the film transforms various objects into different forms entirely such as clay, paint, papier-mâché, and puppets, similar to previous short films created by León and Cociña.
+It also utilizes a single-shot sequence in order to appear like a one-shot film (except for the live-action metafictional opening scene).

 Filming

 The film was shot in several studios and exhibitions at museums of different cities from Latin America and Europe including the Upstream Gallery in Amsterdam, Netherlands, the Kampnagel in Hamburg, Germany and the Chilean National Museum of Fine Arts in Santiago, Chile.